anthonymidili/Bullhorn/README.md

+**Bullhorn**
-Bullhorn -- A very striped down version of Twitter.
+is a very striped down version of Twitter.
 This is the sample app from Michael Hartl's, Ruby on Rails Tutorial.
-I made some very minor changes.
-But continue to add new functionality.
+I have made quite a few changes and continue to add new functionality and features.

 Anthony